 In March 2013, the AUC also issued Decision 2013-072 (the "Interim Compliance Decision") regarding the Compliance applications filed by all the distribution utilities.
-The Interim Compliance Decision approved a combined inflation and productivity factor of 1.71%, certain adjustments to the Corporation's going-in rates including specific flow-through amounts, Y factor, and a placeholder equal to 60% of the applied for capital tracker, K factor, amount.
+The Interim Compliance Decision approved a combined inflation and productivity factor of 1.71%, certain adjustments to the Corporation's going-in rates including Y factor amounts and a K factor placeholder equal to 60% of the applied for capital tracker amount.
 The AUC stated that the K factor placeholder provides a reasonable balance between the utilities' 2013 forecast rate adjustments related to capital trackers and potential customer rate shock implications.

 The Interim Compliance Decision resulted in an interim increase to distribution rates of approximately 4% effective January 1, 2013 with collection from customers effective April 1, 2013.
 A final decision on the Compliance application was received in July directing the Corporation to continue to use the interim rates until all remaining 2013 placeholders have been determined.
-A hearing on the Capital Tracker application which will address, among other things, the K factor placeholder commenced in June 2013.
-A decision on the Capital Tracker application is expected in the second half of 2013 and could result in further adjustments to the 2013 distribution rates.
+A hearing was held on the Capital Tracker application in June and July.
+A decision on this application is expected in the fourth quarter of 2013 and could result in further adjustments to the 2013 distribution rates.
+When a decision is received, the impact of any adjustment to the K factor placeholder will be reflected in revenue.